stevanus-christopel/unify-website/src/content/components/sliders/code/README.md

 ### Usage

 1. Install **unify-react-mobile** by running `yarn add unify-react-mobile` or `npm install unify-react-mobile` on your project.
-2. Use `import { Slider } from 'unify-react-mobile'` on top of your code.
+2. Use `import Slider from 'unify-react-mobile/build/Slider'` on top of your code.
 3. Code your `<Slider />` component based on your requirement with modifiers & props below.